Block wargame: Today

 Block wargames are enjoying a minor resurgence.
 Columbia Games' Hammer of the Scots by designer Jerry Taylor has been well received.
 His next title, Crusader Rex also fared well by many.
 Jerry Taylor recently released another block game based on the War of the Roses.
 GMT Games entered the block wargame market in 2003 with the release of Europe Engulfed, a simulation of the entire ETO.
 A sister game, Asia Engulfed, was released in 2007, using blocks to represent fleets as well as ground forces.

 GMT also released a block wargame series called Commands and Colors: Ancients which met with wide approval.
 Note that this series of games does not fall under the tradition definition of "block wargame" as the units have identifying marks on both sides of the blocks, eliminating the fog of war aspect of most Block Wargames.
 Simmons Games has published the innovative Bonaparte at Marengo, which was nominated for a 2005 award for Best Historical Simulation by Games Magazine; the game features unique long blocks, reminiscent of the symbols used on battle maps.

+Since 2011, VentoNuovo Games has modernized the block wargames sector with the use of new logical algorithms and the creation of ultra-detailed topographic maps.
+With 14 published titles, it is today the most active company in the sector.